makarandtapaswi/MovieQA_CVPR2016/README.md

 ----

 ### Searching Student with Convolutional Brain
-coming soon
+Emulates searching student, but with multiple 1x1 convolutional layers that combine similarity between \<story,question\> and \<story,answer\> products.
+Uses max and average pooling across sentences at the end.
+We evaluate different options including:
+(i) story sources: split_plot, subtitle, script, dvs; and (ii) representations: tfidf, word2vec, skipthought.

-<code>python sscb.py</code>
+<code>python sscb.py -h</code>

+Inputs contain an option for <code>pad_percentile</code>.
+This controls the truncation or padding of zeros to stories to create batches.
+The value can be in the range of 90 to 100 (default) depending on your GPU memory.

 Quirks:
+SSCB seems to be fairly sensitive to initialization.
-This needs to be run several times.
-We pick the method that performs best on the internal dev set and then evaluate on the val set.
-Apparently the initialization of the model is very critical and shows wide variations in performance.
+We overcome this issue by training several networks (random start) and pick the model that shows best performance on the internal dev set.

 ----